KCCG/wrangling-genomics/_episodes/03-trimming.md

 One final comment about Java tools is that it often helps to put bounds on the minimum and maximum amount of memory that can be give to the VM.
 We do this with `-X` options, such as "-Xmx".
-Google it if you want to know details, but at least be aware that this kind of tweaking is often part and parcel of getting the tool to run.
+Google it if you want to know details, but at least be aware that this kind of tweaking is often part and parcel of getting Java tools to run.

 ## Trimmomatic Options